Why doesn’t the Netherlands have a battery factory yet? ‘We have everything, except money and attention’

 ‘Team Batteries Northern Netherlands’

 The Netherlands does not have the capacity to act quickly, according to the negotiators involved.
 In addition to Alderman Rink, this concerns professor of battery technology Moniek Tromp of the University of Groningen and Dina Boonstra and Wubbo Everts of the Northern Development Company.
-Collectively you could call them ‘Team Batteries Northern Netherlands’.
+Collectively you might call them ‘Team Batteries Northern Netherlands’.
 Cas König from Groningen Seaports is also part of it, but was not spoken to for this piece.

 “The Netherlands actually has no system to attract large companies like Prologium,” says Tromp.
 There is not enough money available in the budget.
 The top management of such an international company also looks at other countries where they may receive more tax benefits, or a higher discount on energy prices and more subsidies for research and development.